jvasic/Whatsapp-image-dating-tool/README.md

 # Whatsapp image dater
-A python script to add dates from the name to the metadata of your Whatsapp images.
+A python script to add dates to your Whatsapp images.
 Made from personal need, with the help of Stackoverflow.

 HOW IT WORKS:
 Whatsapp saves image dates in the file name and not in the metadata.
 This script adds the image date from its name to its metadata.